Skip to main content

 U.S. health insurance for Canadians

-Given the high cost of health care in the U.S., it’s important for Canadian students studying across the border to be sufficiently insured.
-In fact, Canadian students are generally required to enroll in their school’s international student health insurance program or else demonstrate that they have insurance comparable to the plan offered before they can begin their academic year.
-Typically, insurance that is compliant with the Affordable Care Act (ACA) will be required.
-Keep in mind, health coverage provided by your student’s province of residence will not be sufficient, as it will not pay for the costs of U.S. health care (and would require them to return to Canada for non-emergency care).
-Travel insurance is typically not accepted either as it’s designed for short trips — not for students living in the U.S. for an academic year or more.
-Check with your student’s school to understand the health insurance requirements and coverage offered.
+Given the high cost of healthcare in the U.S., it’s important for Canadian students studying across the border to be sufficiently insured.
+Typically, you’re required to enrol in your school’s international student health insurance program or else demonstrate that you have insurance comparable to the plan offered before you can begin your academic year.
+Typically, insurance compliant with the Affordable Care Act (ACA) will be required.
+Remember, health coverage provided by your province of residence will not be sufficient, as it won’t pay for the costs of U.S. health care (and would require you to return to Canada for non-emergency care).

 U.S. bank account